LeonBroseliske/DPI/README.md

 ## Debian Preseed Integrator script

-Integrates preseed configs for both legacy as EFI installs into the latest stable Debian netinstall ISO (including firmware for certain NICs) to automate your installs.
+Integrates preseed configs for both legacy as EFI installs and downloads the latest stable Debian netinstall ISO (including firmware for certain NICs) to automate your installs.

 Tested on Debian Jessie and on Ubuntu LTS.